eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Deploying Ceylon as a fat jar

-Finally, if you wish to run a Ceylon program on a machine with no Ceylon distribution available, and without the runtime module isolation provided by JBoss Modules, the command line tool [`ceylon fat-jar`][] is indispensable.
+To run a Ceylon program on a machine with no Ceylon distribution available, and without the runtime module isolation provided by JBoss Modules, the command line tool [`ceylon fat-jar`][] is indispensable.
 The command simply assembles a Java `.jar` archive that contains a Ceylon module and everything it depends on at runtime.

 [`ceylon fat-jar`]: /documentation/current/reference/tool/ceylon/subcommands/ceylon-fat-jar.html

 ### Publishing Ceylon via Maven

-The [`ceylon maven-export`][] command assembles a Maven repository containing a Ceylon module and its dependencies.
+Finally, the [`ceylon maven-export`][] command assembles a Maven repository containing a Ceylon module and its dependencies.
 This is most useful if we want to make a Ceylon module available to a Java project that is built using Maven.

 However, this isn't the only way to integrate Ceylon modules into a Maven build.